containerbuildsystem/koji-containerbuild/README.rst

 Koji builder
 ~~~~~~~~~~~~

+The Koji builder plugin requires the `osbs-client
-`osbs <https://github.com/DBuildService/osbs>`_ package is required.
-In Fedora it
+<https://github.com/projectatomic/osbs-client>`_ package.
+In Fedora it is part
-is part of official repositories.
+of the official repositories.
 Additionally you'll need to modify
-`/etc/osbs.conf` with addresses to OpenShift buildystem instance and registry.
+`/etc/osbs.conf` with the addresses to your OpenShift buildystem instance and
-Follow osbs documentation if you find any.
+registry.
+Follow the `osbs documentation <https://osbs.readthedocs.io/>`_.

 Similarly to Koji hub you'll need to find out which path will be used for
 plugins.
 Default path used by Koji builder is `/usr/lib/koji-builder-plugins`.